senorprogrammer/sdns/README.md

 ### Installing the binary

 You don't care about the source or mucking about with it, you just want to use this app to switch your DNS.
-You just need the app installed.
-Fortunately there's a Makefile command for that as well:
+You just need the app installed:

 ` cd ./sdns`